Last Updated on January 4, 2022 by Grow with Bovees

 Why Does Soil pH Change?

 The ideal soil pH level for healthy grass growth is between 6 and 7 — this is considered the preferred range.
-A soil pH level which is below 5.5 is considered too acidic.
-A highly acidic soil pH can hinder the release of nutrients vital for a healthy lawn.
-Changes in your soil’s pH can occur for several reasons:
+A soil pH level which is below 5.5 is said to be too acidic.
+An acidic soil pH can prevent the release of nutrients which are vital for the growth of healthy lawns.
+Changes in your soil’s pH can occur due to a number of reasons:

-- Root respiration: Soil water dissolves the carbon dioxide produced by root respiration, resulting in a weak organic acid.
+Too much water in the soil dissolves the carbon dioxide produced by root respiration.
+This results in a weak organic acid.

-- Nitrogen-based fertilizers: Some nitrogen-based fertilizers can cause soil to become acidic if used inefficiently.
-Ammonium-based nitrogen fertilizers have the greatest potential to acidify the soil, whereas a nitrate-based fertilizer is less likely.
+The nitrogen from lawn fertilizer can cause soil to become too acidic if used inefficiently.
+Ammonium-based nitrogen fertilizer has the greatest potential to make the soil pH more acidic, whereas a nitrate-based fertilizer is less likely.

-Adding lawn lime can also increase earthworm abundance.
-Earthworm activity helps create space in the soil, allowing water, oxygen, and essential nutrients to move around, making a better environment for your grass.
+Adding lime can also increase earthworm abundance.
+The Earthworm’s activity helps create space in the soil, allowing water, oxygen, and essential nutrients to move around, making a better environment for healthy grass roots growth.

-The neutralization of soil can also prevent weed and moss infestations as these prefer acidic soil.
+The neutralization of soil can also prevent common lawn weeds and moss infestations, as weeds prefer acidic soil.

 You should be adding lime to your lawn before planting grass seed or laying turf.
 This makes for the best results.
 However, lime can also be applied when your lawn has already been seeded or turfed.

 Whether your yard consists of warm-season grasses or cool-season grasses, the best time to lime your lawn is during fall or early spring when the grass is not actively growing.

-Many gardeners prefer to spread lime in fall, so it has time to react before the growing season.
-The copious rainfall and potential snow during the winter months will help work the lime into the soil.
+Most gardeners like adding lime in the fall.
+This gives it time to react before the growing season starts.
+Rainfall and potential snow during the winter will help work the lime into the soil properly.